Request Your Free Consultation

 Economic damages cover the tangible, financial costs you’ve incurred due to the wreck.
 These damages include:

-- Medical costs: past and future costs for emergency care, hospital stays, surgeries, medications, physical therapy, and future medical treatments related to your injuries
+• Medical costs: Past and future expenses for emergency care, hospital stays, surgeries, medications, physical therapy, and future medical treatments related to your injuries.

-- Lost wages: compensation for time missed from work due to injuries, including lost earning capacity if you’re unable to return to your previous job
+• Lost wages: Compensation for lost income due to missing work, including lost earning capacity if you’re unable to return to your previous job.

 Non-Economic Damages